chg-training/chg-training-resources/docs/sequence_data_analysis/building_an_ngs_pipeline/tips_and_tricks.md

 	"""
 ```

-...but how do you get snakemake to compute the accession in there?
+But how do you get snakemake to compute the accessions in there?

 The trick here is remember the golden rule: snakemake works **from outputs to inputs**.
-What you need is a function that
+What you need is a function
-converts the output sample ID (e.g. `QG0033-C`) into the input filename (e.g.
+that converts the desired output sample ID (e.g. `QG0033-C`) into the correct input filename (e.g.
 `data/reads/ERR377582_1.fastq.gz`).
-If you followed the [suggestion above](#how-should-i-get-sample-information-in)
+Luckily, if you followed the [suggestion above](#how-should-i-get-sample-information-in)
 you'll have put this information into the config file - so you could get it out using a function like this:

 ```python